 28% – Operations & Management

 Who makes up the Board of Directors?

-A Board of Directors will be elected, consisting of 11 seats in total.
-Of these seats, six represent property owners, two represent community- based organizations or residents in the district and three represent non- property owning merchants operating in the district.
+Our Board of Directors consists of 11 seats in total.
+Of these seats, six represent property owners, two represent community- based organizations or residents in the district and three represent non-property owning merchants operating in the district.

 When are the Board of Directors meetings?

 We value your feedback.
 LPCBD encourages participation in the public meetings.
 Meetings and agendas are posted at the main branch of the San Francisco Public Library and on our website here.
 The full Board meets the third Friday of every month from 10-11 a.m. at 1151 Sutter St. Suite 1, between Larkin St. and Polk St.

 How are assessments calculated and where can I find out the amount of my assessment?

 Assessments, which are fees for services approved by district property owners, vary according to property.
 Each property assessment is listed in the Management Plan, along with the methodology used to determine fees.
 The plan is posted on the LPCBD Web site.
 The City Assessor’s office also can be contacted to determine fees.
 The assessment methodology in the Management Plan was endorsed by the LPCBD Steering Committee as the most fair and equitable method of assessments to parcels included in the district.
 Annual assessments are based on one or more of four property factors: